What is Pantoprazole?

 Pantoprazole is a medication to treat GERD, esophagitis: inflammation of your esophagus as well as a rarer disease called Zollinger Ellison syndrome.
 This syndrome is characterized by increased gastric acid production by tumors in your gut or pancreas.
 This increases the chance of your stomach developing ulcers.

-This medication can also be used off label for another disease called Barret’s esophagus.
+This medication can also be used off label for another disease called Barrett’s esophagus.
 It can also be used off label for functional dyspepsia.That’s just a fancy word for indigestion.It can also be used to eradicate a bug called Helicobacter pylori with an appropriate combination of antibiotics.It is also used in the treatment of stomach ulcers, also called peptic ulcer disease.

 How does Pantoprazole work?